It seems like these Rüppell’s Vultures (Gyps rueppelli) are following our footsteps. This time, we didn’t even go to see them. They came to us!

-When finally found the vultures at a carcass, we counted 3 Rüppell’s Vultures among 32 Griffon Vultures.
+As we expected there was a cow carcass and we found the vultures actively feeding on it.
+We counted 3 Rüppell’s and 32 Griffon Vultures (Gyps fulvus).
 We took photographs of the birds in different sittings (at the carcass, in the open field and on the trees…).
-It was difficult to record all three Rüppell’s Vultures in one picture because the group were moving around, but we managed to take some poor photos showing all three together.
+It was difficult to record all three Rüppell’s Vultures in one photo because the group was moving around, but we managed to take some poor pictures showing all three together.

 In late afternoon, the vultures split into 2 groups and some of them went to roost on the trees.
 A local Black-winged Kite (Elanus caeruleus) was seen mobbing some vultures that were roosting near his nest.

 Rachid El Khamlichi (all photos) & Mohamed Amezian

 Next day (25 May), with our friend Mohamed Karim El Haoua we went back to the site where we saw the vultures yesterday.
 At our arrival we found the vultures still there (3 Rüppell’s and 38 Griffon Vultures, 6 more than yesterday).
 But the biggest prize for returning to the site is finding of a White-backed Vulture (Gyps africanus).
 This is a MEGA rarity in the Western Palearctic. (see the link for photos and details).